 BLACKBALL: Ben Tate, RB, HOU

 In Week One, the most valuable handcuff in fantasy football ran five times for six yards.
 In Week Two, he rushed for 74 yards and 2 touchdowns on his way to putting up 21 fantasy points for everyone’s bench.
 This is what Ben Tate does.
-He’s a bipolar cocktease who’s on his period twice a month, but you never know which week the red river will be flowing.
 As long as Arian Foster is healthy, all you can really do is try to guess if the Texans will blow out the other team enough for Tate to get some touches.
 The Broncos have only allowed 147 rushing yards, seventh best in the League.
 Sit Tate, but keep a box of Kleenex handy for when he inevitably goes off.

 Sunday Night Football